Shoutout to Patron David Rupp for the loaner unit!

 In other words, your head is always going to be on a swivel when listening to these headphones; an ideal scenario when gaming competitively.

-Unlike the K612, the 702 has a much snappier character so you’ll never feel like sounds don’t have definition or distinction to them.
+Unlike the K612, the 702 has a much snappier character so you’ll almost always feel like sounds have a distinct definition to them.

 It’s all there.

 Intimacy isn’t as good as some would like, I get that.

 For me, it’s not a big issue because the clarity of the sounds is on point and I can hear and experience everything going on without a problem.